istio-ecosystem/sail-operator/docs/README.md

 1. Click **Operators** -> **Installed Operators** to verify that the sail-operator is installed. `Succeeded` should appear in the **Status** column.

+#### Installing using the CLI

+*Prerequisites*

+* You have access to the cluster as a user with the `cluster-admin` cluster role.

+*Steps*

+1. Create the `openshift-operators` namespace (if it does not already exist).

+    ```bash
+    $ kubectl create namespace openshift-operators
+    ```

+1. Create the `Subscription` object with the desired `spec.channel`.

+    ```yaml
+    apiVersion: operators.coreos.com/v1alpha1
+    kind: Subscription
+    metadata:
+      name: sailoperator
+      namespace: openshift-operators
+    spec:
+      channel: "0.1-nightly"
+      installPlanApproval: Automatic
+      name: sailoperator
+      source: community-operators
+      sourceNamespace: openshift-marketplace
+    ```

+1. Verify that the installation succeeded by inspecting the CSV file.

+    ```bash
+    $ kubectl get csv -n openshift-operators
+    NAME                                     DISPLAY         VERSION                    REPLACES                                 PHASE
+    sailoperator.v0.1.0-nightly-2024-06-25   Sail Operator   0.1.0-nightly-2024-06-25   sailoperator.v0.1.0-nightly-2024-06-21   Succeeded
+    ```

+    `Succeeded` should appear in the sailoperator's `PHASE` column.

 ### Installation from Source